 Earlier today, October 25, 2016, the New York Court of Appeals issued an important decision on the issue of independent contractor status.
 The Court held that a group of yoga instructors working at a New York City yoga studio were not employees covered by the New York Unemployment Insurance Law but rather ICs exempt from that law.
 In the Matter of Yoga Vida NYC, Inc. v.
 Commissioner of Labor.
 No. 130 (N.Y.
 Oct.
 25, 2016).
 As discussed below, this decision should afford businesses operating in New York a level of comfort that New York’s highest court supports the use of legitimate ICs.
-We also address in this post what steps businesses can take to enhance their IC compliance, both before and after they are faced with a legal challenge to their classification of certain workers as ICs.
+I also address in this post what steps businesses can take to enhance their IC compliance, both before and after they are faced with a legal challenge to their classification of certain workers as ICs.

 The Facts in Yoga Vida NYC

 Yoga Vida NYC utilizes two types of yoga instructors: staff instructors, who are employees, and non-staff instructors, who are ICs.
 The Court of Appeals found that the non-staff instructors were ICs and not employees because Yoga Vida NYC did not exercise control “over the results produced and the means used to achieve the results.”
 In reaching its conclusion, the Court found that the non-staff yoga instructors: